Particles and Waves Lab banner

 Mechanics of sediment transport

-Erosion, deposition and transport in coastal regions involve a complex multiphase problem.
-We have shown that the particulate microstructure can destabilise otherwise stable flows.
-Using complementary Euler-Lagrange and Euler-Euler simulations, we model particle dynamics, mass transport by complex wave fields, and wave-field modulation by the dispersed phase in turbulent sediment-laden flows.
+Erosion, deposition and transport in coastal regions form a complex multiphase problem.
+Having shown that particulate microstructure can destabilise stable flows, we use Euler-Lagrange and Euler-Euler simulations to model particle dynamics and wave-field modulation by the dispersed phase.

 Our work thrives on collaboration.
-We actively work with researchers at NCAR (Boulder, USA), École Normale Supérieure de Lyon (France), Woods Hole Oceanographic Institution (USA), Cornell University (USA), Arizona State University (USA), Microsoft Research, and several groups across IIT Madras.
-If you are interested in exploring problems at the intersection of suspension mechanics and geophysical flows, we would love to hear from you.
+We actively work with researchers at NCAR (Boulder, USA), École Normale Supérieure de Lyon (France), Cornell University (USA), Arizona State University (USA), Kyushu University (Japan), and several groups across IIT Madras.
+If you are interested in problems at the intersection of suspension mechanics and geophysical flows, we would love to hear from you.
 Get in touch →